 Some submissions raised concerns about the timing of the site access intersection works, which are proposed to be undertaken in parallel with certain limited works on site.
 To ensure traffic safety the Panel recommended requiring the intersection works to be completed prior to works occurring on site.
 The Department agrees and has recommended a condition to reflect this.
+The Department has also recommended conditions requiring SFP to:

-- restrict left turns from the site using physical measures and signposting; - restrict any project-related truck movements occurring on Peats Ridge Road west of the site entrance: - ensure that all loaded vehicles entering or leaving the site have their loads covered and are cleaned of materials that may fall on the road; and - provide sufficient parking on-site.
+- restrict left turns from the site using physical measures and signposting; - restrict any project-related truck movements occurring on Peats Ridge Road west of the site entrance; - ensure that all loaded vehicles entering or leaving the site have their loads covered and are cleaned of materials that may fall on the road; and - provide sufficient parking on-site.